Aadlei/Virtu-Toggler/README.md

 The computer will **_require_** a restart after the program has been run, so the changes get applied.

 ## How do I use this program?
-You can either build it in Visual Studio, or you can open it directly by extracting 'bin/Release' and then run the executable.
+You can either build it in Visual Studio, or you can download the full release on the right sidebar.
+I couldn't compile everything to one file, as it is not supported by the powershell package.
 ## What is in the project?
 The project has a main Program.cs file along with a class file called Toggler.cs (where I keep most of my methods).